Protecting your home against fire

 Smoke alarms

-• Safety approved smoke alarms should be fitted to each floor of your home
+• Safety-approved smoke alarms should be fitted to each floor of your home.

-• Never disconnect or remove batteries from your smoke alarm, even if it goes off accidentally
+• Never disconnect or remove batteries from your smoke alarm, even if it goes off accidentally.

-• Consider a mains-powered smoke alarm as they don’t require batteries.
-They must be installed by a qualified electrician
+• Consider a mains-powered smoke alarm as they donā€™t need batteries.
+A qualified electrician must install them.

-• If you live in large house or one that has several levels, you can install linked smoke alarms which will go off together if smoke is detected by just one of them
+• In a large house or one that has several levels, you can install linked smoke alarms.
+If one of these alarms detects smoke, theyā€™ll all go off together.

-• Your local fire station may offer a free fire safety visit and may even offer to install smoke alarms in your home for free
+• Your local fire station may offer a free fire safety visit and may even offer to install smoke alarms in your home for free.

-• For more fire safety information please visit www.gov.uk/firekills
+• For more fire safety information, please visit www.gov.uk/firekills

 Safety In the kitchen

-• A build-up of fat and grease could ignite a fire so make sure your oven, hob and grill are all clean and in working order
+• A build-up of fat and grease could ignite a fire so make sure your oven, hob and grill are all clean and in working order.

-• Keep tea towels and cloths away from the cooker and hob
+• Keep tea towels and cloths away from the cooker and hob.

-• If you have small children in your home, make sure pan handles are not within reach
+• If you have small children in your home, make sure pan handles are not within reach.

-• If a pan does catch fire, don’t throw water over it
+• If a pan does catch fire, donā€™t throw water over it.

-• Turn off the heat if it’s safe to do so
+• Turn off the heat if itā€™s safe to do so.

-• Call the fire brigade on 999
+• Call the fire brigade on 999.

 Electrical fires

-Electrical appliances conformity marking
+Electrical appliances conformity marking.

-• Any electrical appliance you use should have a British or European safety mark on it
+• Any electrical appliance you use should have a British or European safety mark on it.

-• Make sure this mark is on the appliance when you buy it
+• Make sure this mark is on the appliance when you buy it.

-• Using the wrong fuse could cause overheating
+• Using the wrong fuse could cause overheating.

-• If you use extension leads or adapters make sure you don’t overload them
+• If you use extension leads or adapters, make sure you donā€™t overload them.

-• Take note of the amp limit on any adapters used
+• Take note of the amp limit on any adapters used.

-• Unplug electric blankets before going to bed
+• Unplug electric blankets before going to bed.

 Plan an escape route

-• Should you ever need to evacuate your home, plan a safe escape route
+• Should you ever need to evacuate your home, plan a safe escape route.

-• Make sure your family know the safest way to get out of the house in the event of a fire
+• Make sure your family know the safest way to get out of the house in the event of a fire.

-• Never re-enter a building that’s on fire
+• Never re-enter a building thatā€™s on fire.

-• Call the fire brigade on 999
+• Call the fire brigade on 999.

 Log Burners

-• Log burners should be professionally installed
+• Log burners should be professionally installed.

-• You should install a carbon monoxide detector, as well as a smoke detector
+• You should install a carbon monoxide detector, as well as a smoke detector.

-• Get your chimney swept regularly; this will remove soot, blockages and built-up creosote
+• Get your chimney swept regularly, this will remove soot, blockages and built-up creosote.

-• Check the manufacturers guide for what fuel is appropriate to use – hardwoods, such as beech, ash, hickory or oak are the best fuel for a wood burning stove.
-Multi-fuel stoves can also use coal as fuel
+• Check the manufacturers guide for what fuel is suitable to use ā€“ hardwoods, such as beech, ash, hickory or oak are the best fuel for a wood burning stove.
+Multi-fuel stoves can also use coal as fuel.

-• Do not use treated wood because it can produce harmful gas emissions which may affect your health
+• Do not use treated wood because it can produce harmful gas emissions, which may affect your health.

-• Make sure any external ventilation drills are not blocked
+• Make sure any external ventilation drills are not blocked.

 • Wait until ash is cold before removing it.
-Ashes are an extremely insulating material and can contain glowing pieces long after the log burner is put out
+Ashes are an extremely insulating material and can contain glowing pieces long after the log burner is put out.

-Lloyds Bank Home Insurance
+Lloyds Home Insurance

 We offer different home insurance products, depending on your needs.